“A man who knows two languages is worth two men.” – French Proverb

 At Kingswood House pupils learn French from Reception through to Year 11.
 We are a highly motivated and committed department of specialist language teachers, which strives to instil a love of the language inside and outside of the classroom

 This year we visited Le Touquet.
-You can read all about the activities the boys took part in as they have all contributed to our Trip Highlights report : French Trip 2018
+You can read all about the activities the pupils took part in as they have all contributed to our Trip Highlights report : French Trip 2018

 'Nausicaa was amazing, the sea life centre was brilliant.
 We saw the amazing sea animals.
 At one stage we saw a massive turtle which was fantastic.'